Industry Benchmark • 2026

 Insight 5

-The assumption: younger professionals should be the most confident navigating an AI-transformed workplace.
-The data does not support it.
+A reasonable assumption — that younger professionals should be the most confident navigating an AI-transformed workplace — does not hold in this sample.

 Insight 6

-“AI is significantly changing what it means to be effective in my role” scored highest of all items: 4.98 overall, 5.08 among Bay Area respondents.
+“AI is significantly changing what it means to be effective in my role” scored 4.96 overall — the highest of the four core sentiment items — and 5.08 among Bay Area respondents.
+62% of respondents scored this item in the high range.

 Insight 7

-“AI has accelerated many of the tasks that required manual toll or cognitive labor in my area — however, there's also a strong feeling of uncertainty.”
+“AI has accelerated many of the tasks that required manual toil or cognitive labor in my area, however there's also a strong feeling of being overwhelmed by the velocity of changes in the AI tooling space without having ‘breathing room’ to adequately experiment and validate approaches.”

 Methodology